Roude Léiw: 2006 initiative to introduce the Roude Léiw as national flag

 On 5 October 2006, deputy Michel Wolter (CSV) introduced draft bill No. 5617 into parliament which sought to replace the tricolor national flag of Luxembourg with the Roude Léiw.
 The main argument of Wolter was that the tricolor is easily confused with the national flag of The Netherlands, the only difference being lighter shades of red and blue.
 This would lead to much confusion in an international environment, where the flag of Luxembourg is much less recognized.

 Furthermore, Wolter argued that the historic value of the Roude Léiw was much greater in contrast to the tricolor, which only dated back to the Belgian Revolution.

 Following Wolter's initiative, there was an extensive public discussion about the issue deeply dividing the population.
 The topic was also widely covered in national media.

 Soon after the proposition of the bill, supporters of the flag change united under the name "Initiativ Roude Léiw" ("Initiative red lion").
-A PR campaign using the slogan "Ech sin dofir!" ("I'm in favor!") was launched, including the distribution of over 60'000 bumper stickers, and the collection of signatures in an online petition.
-As of 12 February 2007, the website of the Initiativ Roude Léiw claimed to have handed a list with over 26'500 signatures in favor of a change to the Chamber of Deputies.
+A PR campaign using the slogan "Ech sin dofir!" ("I'm in favor!") was launched, including the distribution of over 60,000 bumper stickers, and the collection of signatures in an online petition.
+As of 12 February 2007, the website of the Initiativ Roude Léiw claimed to have handed a list with over 26,500 signatures in favor of a change to the Chamber of Deputies.

-The movement was openly criticised for a lack of transparence regarding members and funding of the organisation, of which many informations were not revealed to the public.
+The movement was openly criticised for a lack of transparency regarding members and funding of the organisation, of which many informations were not revealed to the public.
 Even though the movement claimed to be of an independent nature without political affiliations, this was openly questioned and close ties to Wolter or his party CSV were speculated.
 This speculation is supported by the fact that the website of the movement claimed to have transferred administratorship to Wolter as of 15 April 2009.

 Opponents of the initiative formed counter-movements such as the "Initiativ Roud-Wäiss-Blo" ("Initiative red-white-blue"), wanting to keep the tricolor as the national flag.
-As of 9 October 2007, an online petition of the movement had collected 1'446 signatures in total.
+As of 9 October 2007, an online petition of the movement had collected 1,446 signatures in total.
 The Initiativ Roud-Wäiss-Blo advocated for a preservation of the tricolor as national flag alongside the Roude Léiw as civil ensign of Luxembourg.
 The website of Initiativ Roud-Wäiss-Blo listed the following arguments against a change of flag: